Capital gains tax: Australia

 Australia collects capital gains tax only upon realized capital gains, except for certain provisions relating to deferred-interest debt such as zero-coupon bonds.
 The tax is not separate in its own right, but forms part of the income-tax system.
 The proceeds of an asset sold less its "cost base" (the original cost plus additions for cost price increases over time) are the capital gain.
 Discounts and other concessions apply to certain taxpayers in varying circumstances.
 Capital gains tax is collected from assets anywhere in the world, not only in Australia.

+Capital gains tax (CGT) is the levy applied to profits from selling your assets.
+Despite its designation as ‘capital gains tax,’ it is not a standalone tax but rather a constituent part of Australia’s income tax.
+When you sell assets (typically upon ceasing ownership), a CGT event is triggered, and you must disclose capital gains and losses in your income tax return.

 From 21 September 1999, after a report by Alan Reynolds, the 50% capital gains tax discount has been in place for individuals and for some trusts that acquired the asset after that time and that have held the asset for more than 12 months, however the tax is levied without any adjustment to the cost base for inflation.
 The amount left after applying the discount is added to the assessable income of the taxpayer for that financial year.

 For individuals, the most significant exemption is the principal family home when not used for business purposes such as rental income or home-based business activity.
 The sale of personal residential property is normally exempt from capital gains tax, except for gains realized during any period in which the property was unused as a personal residence (for example, while leased to other tenants) or portions attributable to business use.
 Capital gains or losses as a general rule can be disregarded for CGT purposes when assets were acquired before 20 September 1985 (pre-CGT).